The Lost Art of Activity Sampling: A Forgotten Tool in Modern Manufacturing

 An Example Activity Sampling in Action

-You ‘ll notice that Packing Process 2 has no computer time in the two hours, as we analyse and ask around the variation, Process Packing 2 batches all of their paperwork up first and then processes it in one hit.
-Activity sampling would have picked this out even if we had of observed it, as the observation percentage compared to the other two processes would have been higher.
+When analysing, one may notice that Packing Process 2 showcases no computer time within the two hours.
+Upon further inquiry and understanding, one realizes that Packing Process 2 batches their paperwork before processing it in one hit.
+Activity sampling would help identify this difference wherein the observation percentage compared to the other two processes would have been higher.

 The Benefits of Activity Sampling

 Activity sampling presents numerous advantages.
 It offers unbiased results and can be paused at any point without compromising the results.
 It’s a technique that can be mastered even with limited training.
 It allows teamwork to be studied and compared.
 Given its economical nature, it’s also less time-consuming than many other traditional time-study techniques.